 Consider Your Homes Personality

 Before we begin scrolling Pinterest for new interior trends, take a good look at the space you already have.
-If you have wooden beams, expose them, if you have an old brick fireplace or bay windows, keep them.
-Try and retain as much of your homes beautiful authenticity and work on building in your fresh new look.
+If you have wooden beams, expose them, if you have an old brick fireplace, bay windows or panelling, keep it.
+Try and retain as much of your homes beautiful authenticity and work on building in your fresh new look around it.

 Look At The Bigger Picture

 Start the design process by taking a holistic approach and look at the bigger picture.
 Ask yourself how does this new room work with the rest of the house to create a welcome variety?
 Whether its a signature colour, wood or simply a style (scandi, mid-century modern, boutique, vintage etc) try and carry it through every room of the house.

 How much natural lighting does this room have?
 Lighting is so important when thinking of colour schemes and how the room will transition from day to night.
 Natural lighting shows off colours better and adds to the rooms visuals by bouncing off reflective surfaces.

 There needs to be a balance between comfort and style and budget of course!
 Just because something looks good in a picture, doesn’t mean its going to be comfy, always try before you buy.
 Also don’t skimp on the big things you are going to spend lots of time in.
 The sofa, the bed and dining chairs are all worth spending a little bit more on so they last and are comfortable.